ZHKKKe/MODNet/README.md

 ## Acknowledgement
 We thank [City University of Hong Kong](https://www.cityu.edu.hk/) and [SenseTime](https://www.sensetime.com/) for their support to this project.
+We thank the [Gradio](https://github.com/gradio-app/gradio) team for their contributions to building the demos.
 ## Citation
 If this work helps your research, please consider to cite: